vichargrave/vichargrave.github.io/_posts/2012-12-09-develop-a-packet-sniffer-with-libpcap.md

 **[Lines 3-9]** `packet_handler()` starts off by defining pointers to IP, TCP, UDP and ICMP header structures.
 Character buffers are included for storing header fields that will be displayed to stdout.

-**[Lines 14-20]** The packet pointer is advanced past the datalink header by the number of bytes corresponding to the datalink type determined in `capture_loop()`.
-This puts the pointer at the beginning of the IP header where we cast it to a struct ip pointer so we can readily extract the packet id, time to live, IP header length and total IP packet length (including header).
+**[Lines 12-19]** Advance the packet pointer past the datalink header by the number of bytes corresponding to the datalink type determined in `capture_loop()`.
+The packet pointer contains the address of the first byte of the IP header where it is cast it to a `struct ip` pointer to extract the packet id, time to live, IP header length and total IP packet length (including header).
 These values are placed into a single character buffer for display later.
 Since 2 and 4 byte header fields for all Internet protocols are in big endian format for we use `ntohs()` and `ntohl()` to correct the byte ordering on little endian systems.
 Then we advance the packet pointer past the IP header so that it points to the IP payload.
 Lastly we determine the protocol of the payload and switch to a section of code designed to handle that protocol.

-The `packets` variable is incremeted for both TCP and UDP.
+**[Lines 22]** Advance the packet pointer past the IP header to point to the first byte of the transport layer payload.

-**[Lines 23-60]** Casting the packet pointer to `struct tcphdr` and `struct udphdr` pointers gives us access to TCP and UDP header fields respectively.
+**[Lines 25-50]** Casting the packet pointer to `struct tcphdr` and `struct udphdr` pointers enables access to TCP and UDP header fields, respectively.
 In both cases the source IP address and port are displayed with an arrow pointing to the destination IP address and port.
 In addition we will display the TCP segment flags, sequence and acknowledgment numbers, window advertisement and TCP segment length.
-As with the other two protocols, the `packets` variable is incremeted for ICMP.
+The `packets` variable is incremeted for both TCP and UDP.

-**[Lines 50-57]** The `struct icmp` pointer enables us to display ICMP packet type and code along with the source and destination IP addresses.
+**[Lines 52-60]** The `struct icmp` pointer enables us to display ICMP packet type and code along with the source and destination IP addresses.
+The `packets` variable is incremeted for ICMP.

 ## Initiate Packet Capture